 Each state and territory has adopted a different approach to achieving consistent food safety outcomes.
-Queensland has adopted a virtual food safety agency approach, whereby three government agencies work together to regulate food safety (Safe Food Production Queensland, Queensland Health and Department of Agriculture Fisheries and Forestry).
+Queensland has adopted a virtual food safety agency approach, whereby three government agencies work together to regulate food safety (Safe Food Production Queensland, Queensland Health and Department of Agriculture and Fisheries).

 Each agency is committed to maintaining Queensland's reputation for providing safe and suitable food for both human and animal consumption.
 The goals of this multi-agency approach are to: